We've independently reviewed this article to make sure it's as accurate as we can make it.

 #1 Check the Alignment

 Take a step back and look at the door for alignment problems.
-Use a small level, like one used for hanging pictures, to see if the angle on the side of the door matches the door frame that it latches to.
+Use a level, like one used for hanging pictures, to see if the angle on the side of the door matches the door frame that it latches to.
 Ideally, both should be level.
+The longer the level the better for accurate measurements.

 #2 Tighten Loose Bolts and Screws